dojot/docs/source/using-api-interface.rst

 Using VerneMQ
 ^^^^^^^^^^^^^

-Let's send a message to dojot:
+Let's publish the following message:

 .. code-block:: bash